Have you heard the latest joke? The housing market is cooling off and it’ll be affordable again sometime soon!

 Census data from way back in 2011 puts the Australian number at over 100,000.
 I would bet the value of a week’s’ rent for my tiny studio apartment that the figure is higher now.

-How else could we fix this mess?
+How can we fix this mess?

 Clearly, you could do nothing and hope for the best – it’s certainly what the Property Council of Australia and New Zealand Property Investors’ Federation would like you to do.